 German plurals: Mastering the rules and exceptions

-The plural is one of the first noun categories you will have to master in German.
-After all, some things just can’t stand alone.
 In English, we almost always form the plural by adding -s to the singular.
-It’s not quite so easy in German.
+It's not quite so easy in German.

 The most common German plural rules

 English plural nouns are relatively easy to spot, as most end with -s.
-German plural forms are more diverse, as the following examples help to illustrate:
+German plural forms are more diverse, as the following examples help illustrate:

 - Handtaschen (several handbags)